-The golf course selected should be of championship standard and are required to handle a field of around 144 persons max in a shotgun format.
+The golf course selected should be of championship standard and are required to handle a field of up to 144 persons maximum in a shotgun format.

-The Rotarian golf championship is held over 4 rounds of 18 holes whilst the partners play 3 rounds all are a stableford competition.
+The Rotarian golf championship is held over 4 rounds of 18 holes whilst the partners play 3 rounds all are a Stableford competition.

-The Rotarian Championship is in the format of 72 holes with either all rounds to count or 54 holes to count (with 1 round dropped) with the final 18 holes compulsory in the count.
+The Rotarian Championship may be played over 72, 54 or 36 holes.
+It may be in the format of 72 holes with either all rounds to count or 54 holes to count (with 1 round dropped) with the final 18 holes compulsory in the count.
 In other words 1 of the 1st three rounds may be dropped off a competitors score but the final round must count in the 54 hole total.
 Whether or not the 72 holes or 54 hole format is adapted is at the discretion of the organising Committee.